KohlsJW3656/cs462-sliding-window/README.txt

 To clean: 1.
 Enter the command terminal for the environment and go to where the files are stored
 		  2. Type “make clean” into the terminal

-To run client: 1.
+To run sender: 1.
 Type “./menu” into the terminal
-			   2. When prompted for client or server select 1
+			   2. When prompted for sender or receiver select 1
 			   3. Fill out the remaining prompts

-To run server: 1.
+To run receiver: 1.
 Type “./menu” into the terminal
-			   2. When prompted for client or server select 2
+			   2. When prompted for sender or receiver select 2
 			   3. Fill out the remaining prompts